 Good academic writing doesn’t have a thesis, it has an argument.
 To put the point another way, an academic knowledge contribution does not exist in a vacuum; instead, it exists in the context of other proposed knowledge about the same object of analysis.
 This means that a new knowledge contribution must make space for itself by arguing for and against the validity of various scholarly efforts that precede it.
 Argument names the work of persuading readers that various elements of previous scholarship contain sound/unsound knowledge and that one’s own claims are valid.
 Revising with a focus on argument often involves paying close attention to a draft’s introduction, but the work of arguing ultimately extends through the entirety of an academic text.
 Take, for example, the need you sometimes feels to respond to a potential objection some readers might raise against a particular step in your analysis.
 Giving voice to that objection and responding to it is the work of argument.

-In every academic discipline, scholars participate in the project of collective knowledge-building by making claims about their object of analysis and supporting those claims with two things: (1) Evidence and (2) Analysis that interprets the Evidence in support of the claims being made.
-Depending on the kind of object you happen to be analyzing (astrological data, a literary text, a subculture) different kinds of things will count as Evidence and methods will be used when doing your Analysis of it.
+In every academic discipline, scholars participate in the project of collective knowledge-building by making claims about their object of analysis and supporting those claims with two things: (1) evidence and (2) analysis that interprets the evidence in support of the claims being made.
+Depending on the kind of object you happen to be analyzing (astrological data, a literary text, a subculture) different kinds of things will count as evidence and different methods will be used for analysis.
 Whatever the case may be, one thing remains constant across all academic disciplines: it is not possible to make an effective knowledge contribution unless you choose the right Evidence in support of each claim and perform effective Analysis of that Evidence.
 This is why checking your Evidence and Analysis during the revision process is so essential.

-Defined by Gordon Harvey as “bits of information, explanation, and summary that orient the reader.”
+Gordon Harvey defines orienting as “bits of information, explanation, and summary that orient the reader.”
 Orienting a reader is an essential part of academic writing because the people who read your work expect to be put in a position to make their own judgments about the validity of your claims, and so they need to know enough about the relevant context of whatever you’re discussing to feel “in on” the conversation.
 Ultimately, however, it can be quite challenging to orient your reader effectively.
-On the one hand, you will likely feel an urge to share everything you know about your object of study when writing your first draft.
+On the one hand, you will likely feel an urge to share everything you know about your object of analysis when writing your first draft.
 After all, isn’t everything you’ve learned relevant context?
 On the other hand, your reader will experience any orienting that goes beyond the bare essentials for that moment as a distracting digression from your main argument and analysis.
 Striking the right balance between being informative and economical is made still more complicated by the fact that it all depends on the knowledge level being assumed of your audience.
 Are you writing for an audience that specializes in the very sub-topic you are addressing?
-Are you writing for broad discipline who likely don’t know much about your area of specialization?
+Are you writing for a broader audience or multidisciplinary audience that likely doesn’t know much about your area of specialization?
 Are you, as is often the case, writing for a presumed readership that includes people from both of these groups?
 When it comes to orienting effectively, the best approach will depend on how you answer these questions.

 Of perennial concern for writers are issues of mechanics: things like grammar, punctuation, spelling, and citation format.
 The revision strategies in this resource will focus on ways to notice when issues with grammar and punctuation are interfering with the meaning you’re trying to convey to your reader.